From the most ancient to the most alluring, we’re bringing you an A-Z guide to Norwegian churches.

 In the years following Olaf’s death, Christianity increasingly spread throughout the Nordic countries.

 In 1103, the first Scandinavian archbishopric was established in Lund, Sweden.
-In 1153, the archbishopric of Nidaros (modern-day Trondheim) was established and included Norway, areas of Sweden, Iceland, Greenland, the Faroe Islands, the Shetland Islands, and more.
+Then, in 1153, the archbishopric of Nidaros (modern-day Trondheim) was established and included Norway, areas of Sweden, Iceland, Greenland, the Faroe Islands, the Shetland Islands, and more.

 In 1164, the pope confirmed Olaf’s local canonization – and so, Olaf II Haraldsson officially became St. Olaf.